rajdeepadak/rajdeepadak/README.md

 <p align="left">
 Welcome to my Github page !

 I am a Research Assistant at FOSSEE, IIT Bombay where I develop software to alleviate the effort of generating OpenFOAM cases.
-I am the author of [Venturial](https://github.com/FOSSEE/venturial).
+I am the developer of [Venturial](https://github.com/FOSSEE/venturial).
 Venturial is intended to be a comprehensive GUI for OpenFOAM that provides a convenient and interactive workflow to address fluid-flow problems of varying complexity.
-Venturial has widgets built with bpy UI tools that implement algorithms of computational geometry (written in python) to emulate OpenFOAM's meshing utilityIt provides a homogenous interface for mesh interaction and OpenFOAM solver customization. . incorporate graphical solver customization by extending GUI capabilities with PyQt.
-Upcoming tasks for developing Venturial may involve writing algorithms in C/C++ in Python, future features may involve  for developing end user software interaction tools and C/C++ with Python wrappers to integrate developmental features.
+Venturial has widgets built with bpy UI tools that implement algorithms of computational geometry (written in python) to emulate OpenFOAM's meshing utility.
+Venturial is envisioned to dovetail graphical solver customization by extending Blender's UI features with PyQt.
 </p>

 - 📫 Contact me at  **rajdeepadak@iitb.ac.in** if you wish to know more about my work or at **rajdeepadak@gmail.com** to speak to me in general.